 The rupture of an abdominal aortic aneurysm can result in the following symptoms:

 - Sudden severe pain in the back and lower abdomen

 - Increased heart rate while standing and sweaty skin.

 The ruptured abdominal aortic aneurysm may result in internal bleeding subsequently leading to shock which can be fatal if not treated immediately.

 AAA can also be present with thromboembolic events due to embolization of thrombus into various organs with the following symptoms:

 - Acute LL ischemia,

 - Mesenteric vascular occlusion (MVO) or

-AAA may present also with constitutional symptoms as a result of presence of:
+AAA may also present with constitutional symptoms as a result of the presence of: